Don’t be afraid to try something new. Because life gets boring when you stay within the limits. Plus, great things never came from comfort zones.

 Growing up, I never tried Indian food.
 There weren’t any Indian restaurants near me, and I doubt my parents would have tried it even if there were.
 When I went to college, I had an opportunity to try Indian food for the first time.
 When I first tasted tikka masala, I was blown away.

 It’s hard to believe that my favorite food is something I hadn’t even tried until I was in my twenties!
-When you don’t try new things, you limit yourself to the things you’ve already experienced.
+When you don’t try something new, you limit yourself to the things you’ve already experienced.

 “Some beautiful paths can’t be discovered without getting lost.”